-SYM SENS EXAM AND ENGAGEMENT 11.
-Shows emotional interest and connection with caregiver by vocalizing and smiling at her.
-12. Evidences a relaxed sense of security and/or comfort when near caregiver.
+SYM SENS EXAM caregiver.
 If child is active and moves away from caregiver, he references her from across space and shows relaxed security in distal space.
-13. Anticipates with curiosity or excitement when caregiver presents an interesting object or game.
-14. Displays signs of discomfort, displeasure, or sadness during interactive play if caregiver should become unresponsive or engage in anticontingent behaviors.
+11. Anticipates with curiosity or excitement when caregiver presents an interesting object or game.
+12. Displays signs of discomfort, displeasure, or sadness during interactive play if caregiver should become unresponsive or engage in anticontingent behaviors.
 (If caregiver is responsive or contingent, note that this was not observed with "N/O", then assign 2 points.)
-15. Recovers from distress when caregiver provides social overtures to reengage child.
-(If no distress is observed, note "N/O", then assign 2 points) 16.
-Initiates physical closeness to caregiver but is not clingy; If child is active and moves away from caregiver, child maintains a visual or verbal connection with caregiver.
-17. Turns head away, averts gaze, moves away, or sits facing away from caregiver without social referencing caregiver.
+13. Initiates physical closeness to caregiver but is not clingy; If child is active and moves away from caregiver, child maintains a visual or verbal connection with caregiver.
+14. Turns head away, averts gaze, moves away, or sits facing away from caregiver without social referencing caregiver.
 Appears indifferent, aloof, withdrawn, or avoidant of caregiver.
-Converted Score Score of 0 converts to 2 18.
+Converted Score Score of 0 converts to 2 15.
 Social references caregiver while playing with toys.
-19. After moving away, communicates to caregiver from across space by looking, gestures, or vocalizations.
-Total for Forming Relationships, Attachment, and Engagement TWO-WAY, PURPOSEFUL COMMUNICATION 20.
+16. After moving away, communicates to caregiver from across space by looking, gestures, or vocalizations.
+Total for Forming Relationships, Attachment, and Engagement TWO-WAY, PURPOSEFUL COMMUNICATION 17.
 Opens circles of communication: Initiates intentional actions with objects while also engaged in interactions with caregiver (i.e., manipulates object then looks at mother and smiles or vocalizes).
-21. Gives signals: Initiates purposeful and intentional actions in play with objects.
+18. Gives signals: Initiates purposeful and intentional actions in play with objects.
 Scoring: 0 = Needs considerable help to get started in play or to engage in purposeful actions; no clear gestures or organized intent 1 = Initiates play but engages in stereotypic actions; i.e., lining toys up, mouthing toys for long periods of time, banging toys without engaging in any other actions with the same toy OR initiates play but actions appear aimless or disorganized.
 2 = Play shows intentionality and variety, engaging in two or more different behaviors with a given toy or activity.
 Gestures are specific and activity is functionally tied to objects.
+19. Closes circles: Responds to caregiver's cues in contingent manner (i.e., mother offers toy, baby takes it and puts it in a container).
+Scoring: Scoring: 0 = Does not notice caregiver's response Scoring: 0 = Does not notice caregiver's response 1 = Notices caregiver's response and looks, but does not respond Scoring: 0 = Does not notice caregiver's response